 The OPFCC has undertaken cash flow modelling through to June 2022 which demonstrates the ability to work within its Capital Financing Requirement, in accordance with the current 2021/22 Treasury Management Strategy.
-The cash and investment balance at end March 21 was £5.8m, and currently forecast to be £0.8m by the end of June 2022.
-The reduction is due to the agreed approach to use internal borrowing where possible to fund capital investment, given the low interest rates currently available on investment and short-term borrowing.
+The cash and investment balance at end March 21 was £5.8m, and currently forecast to be £20.7m at the end of July 2022.
+The agreed approach is to use internal borrowing where possible to fund capital investment, given the low interest rates currently available on investment and short-term borrowing.
 This will enable external borrowing levels to be £13.6m on average throughout 2021/22, much lower than the Authorised Limit (£35m) and Operational Boundary (£34m) laid out in the Treasury Management Strategy, thereby making cash savings on budgeted borrowing costs that outweigh lost investment income.

-In line with advice from our treasury management advisors and the approved strategy, a loan of £9.5m was taken out in March 2020 and repaid in March 2021, which was required to cover the purchase cost of the Darby House building.
+In line with advice from our treasury management advisors and the approved strategy, a loan of £9.5m was taken in March 2020 and repaid in March 2021, which was required to cover the purchase cost of the Darby House building.
 A short-term loan of £10m was taken in April 2020 and repaid in October 2020 in order to maintain cash balances throughout the early stages of the pandemic.
 A 10-year loan of £12m was taken in March 2021 to fund investment in Darby House longer term.
 This is in addition to existing long-term loans totalling £1.3m.